Gamebuino is a retro portable game console project based on Arduino. It allows you to easily make your own games… and even more.

 - More awesome stuff

 To add some spice to your games, why don’t you make them multiplayer?
 You can daisy-chain several Gamebuino consoles together thanks to the I2C ports.
+Or you can use them to add modules like an accelerometer or vibration motor.

 You can use you Gamebuino as an interface for any electronic system: as a controller, a monitor, a data-logger, a console, or whatever.
 Connect it with your computer, your 3D printer, or your last robotic project… the only limit is your imagination!